krmorse/EstimationBoard/README.md

 #### Swimlanes
 You can optionally display swimlanes on the board (horizontal groupings).
 See Settings below.

-## Installtion and Settings
+## Installation and Settings
 The app is installed as a Custom HTML App ([see help documentation](https://help.rallydev.com/custom-html))

 ![estimation settings screenshot](images/Estimation-Settings.png "Estimation Settings Screenshot")

-Once the app is installed, used the GEAR menu on the app panel and select "Edit App Settings".
+Once the app is installed, used the gear menu on the app panel and select "Edit App Settings".
 There are 3 settings you can configure.

 #### Sizes
 Enter the story-point sizes that you want to appear on the board.
 For example, "1,2,3,5,8".